-The Snow Joe was designed specifically with the need to remove ashes from pellet stoves in mind.
+The Snow Joe was designed specifically with the need to remove ashes in mind.
 When pellets are burned, they turn to a fine ash.

 Unlike traditional wood-burning stoves, whose ashes are often thick, pellet ashes are fine and can be missed when being scooped out by hand.
 This can send fine particles up into the air where they can contaminate air quality and even ruin furniture, flooring and walls over time.

 The Snow Joe includes a fine-dust filter that captures these particles before they have a chance to affect the user, and the unit is also portable enough to be used in a variety of indoor settings.
 Once enough ash has been collected, you can easily dump it through a quick-release.